 During a divorce proceeding, you and your spouse will have the opportunity to negotiate and draft your own property division agreement.
 If you can’t reach an agreement a judge will divide the property for you.

-At Mindi Lasley, P.A., we can help make sure all of your assets and debts are listed and assigned an appropriate appraisal value.
+At the firm of Tampa Family & Divorce Lawyer Mindi Lasley we can help make sure all of your assets and debts are listed and assigned an appropriate appraisal value.